Legacy System Modernisation | UK SME Specialists — BitBrawn

 The hidden impact on customer trust

 The real losses go far beyond just development costs.
 If your web application breaks regularly, or has errors that keep resurfacing, you’re losing revenue and customer trust continually.
 We’ve seen companies bleed tens of thousands per month in lost business from issues related to their legacy systems.
+Our guide to modernisation costs breaks down what you should expect to invest.

 As your legacy application ages, it will struggle to talk to the tools your business now depends on.
 Modern payment processors, CRM platforms and marketing automation will become unavailable to you, and you’ll be stuck running parallel systems and complex workarounds.
 That’s wasted time and wasted money, and it only gets worse with time and growth.